vippsas/vipps-epayment-api/features/profile-sharing.md

 # Profile sharing

-The ePayment API lets merchants ask for the user's profile information (such as phone number or email addrss) as part of the payment flow.
+The ePayment API lets merchants ask for the user's profile information (such as phone number or email address) as part of the payment flow.
 We call this the `userinfo` flow.

 To enable the possibility to fetch profile information for a user, the merchant can add a `scope` parameter to